whiteechocolatee/thatsMyNote/README.md

 # thatsMyNote project 📩

-Was written for two days for learning react and additiona; library react-router-dom, and how react working with backend (node.js + sequlize)
+Was written for two days for learning react and additional library react-router-dom, and how react working with backend (node.js + sequlize)

 So, in this service you can write something to your friend, and he can see what you sent. 👀